morgandival/till-counter/README.md

 - After doing some research, I've come to the realisation that the total does not need to be stored in a useState variable since I'm calling a function to add the fields together anyway.
 So I removed it.
 - Discovered object literals as an alternative to switch statements.
 Much neater to implement, especially with big long lists like the different denominations.
 - I've begun looking into writing unit tests for my React components.
 So far so good.
+- Distillation of types from the components into their own file is something I've always wanted to learn, and now I have.
+There are a couple of types used in this project that were duplicated in a few places.
+That has been rectified by pullint them out in to their own types definition file.